In addition to the statutory obligations, CLIG is committed to maintaining transparent policies in respect of the following:

 Work/Life Balance

-As the Group continues to adapt with advancements in technology, changes in culture, and the changing family circumstances of our employees, we try to be fair and flexible while retaining teamwork as one of our core values.
-CLIG employees faced another challenging year and our priority continued to be ensuring their safety and well-being.
-Accordingly, during FY 2022, employees were provided flexibility to work from home (WFH) up to a certain number of days.
+As the Group continues to adapt with advancements in technology, changes in culture, and the changing family circumstances of our employees, we try to be fair and flexible while retaining teamwork supported by in person collaboration as one of our core values.

 Human Rights